AnilpreetSingh/grameen-sahayak-BlackRockProject/README.md

-# Grameen Sahayak: Phone Call Question Answering with ChatGPT
+# Grameen Sahayak: Phone Call Question Answering with GPT

-Grameen Sahayak is a cutting-edge phone-call based Hindi question answering system, leveraging the power of OpenAI's GPT 3.5 (ChatGPT).
+Grameen Sahayak is a multilingual phone-call based personal assistant or search engine, leveraging the power of OpenAI's GPT 3.5 (ChatGPT)/ GPT 4 and speech recognition.
 This project won 3rd place in BlackRock BlackKnight Hackathon
-## Use Case
+## How to Use

-Grameen Sahayak offers a seamless user experience through a hotline where users can verbally ask their questions.
-Our system promptly responds by sending SMS answers in Hindi to their registered phone numbers, typically within 20-30 seconds.
+Grameen Sahayak offers a seamless user experience through a hotline where users can call and ask their question.
+Our system then promptly responds by sending the answer back to user in SMS, within 20-30 seconds.

 ## How Our System Works